 Morristown is a medium-sized town located in the state of New Jersey.
-With a population of 18,594 people and ten constituent neighborhoods, Morristown is the 104th largest community in New Jersey.
-Morristown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 19,145 people and ten constituent neighborhoods, Morristown is the 104th largest community in New Jersey.
+Morristown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Morristown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Morristown is a decidedly white-collar town, with fully 88.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Morristown is a town of service providers, professionals, and managers.
-There are especially a lot of people living in Morristown who work in management occupations (14.36%), food service (9.90%), and maintenance occupations (9.41%).
+Morristown is a decidedly white-collar town, with fully 89.28% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Morristown is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Morristown who work in management occupations (16.27%), sales jobs (9.39%), and food service (9.15%).

 Also of interest is that Morristown has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Morristown is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.